juxor/afaq/markdown/secI5.md

 meetings will be attended by those with a specific interest in an issue being discussed and so would be focused as a result.

- Secondly, it is extremely doubtful that a free people would desire waste vast amounts of time at such meetings.
+Secondly, it is extremely doubtful that a free people would desire to waste vast amounts of time at such meetings.
 While important and essential, communal and confederal meetings would be functional in the extreme and not forums for hot air.
 It would be the case that those involved in such meetings would quickly make their feelings known to time wasters and those who like the sound of their own voices.
 Thus Cornelius Castoriadis:

 > _"It might be claimed that the problem of numbers remains and that people never would be able to express themselves in a reasonable amount of time.
 This